3UU/wordpress-shariff-wrapper/shariff/readme.txt

 == Changelog ==

+= 3.4.2 =
+- fix share counts on mobile devices with exactly 360px width

 = 3.4.1 =
 - changed diaspora share url to official one
 - fix css of rss button when using round theme in widget